Sideroblastic anemia

 سجل دخولك لتتبع تقدمك اشترك الآن

-• Type: usually microcytic anemia (can be normocytic or dimorphic).
+• Anemia type: usually microcytic, hypochromic (can be normocytic or dimorphic, especially with alcohol/MDS).

-• Hallmark labs: ↑ serum iron, ↑ ferritin, ↑ transferrin saturation, ↓ TIBC — the opposite of iron deficiency anemia.
+• Hallmark labs: ↑ serum iron, ↑ ferritin, ↑ transferrin saturation, ↓ TIBC — the mirror image of iron deficiency.

-• Smear: basophilic stippling (in lead poisoning); marrow: ringed sideroblasts on Prussian blue stain.
+• Diagnostic finding: ringed sideroblasts on bone marrow Prussian blue stain.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن